 My education in somatic therapy and decades of deep attention to the body while in meditation has allowed me to create simple directions for the physical and energetic foundations that are optimal for meditation.
 Relaxation is as key to meditation as it is to trance (they are both marked by a slowing of brain waves).

 I can guide you to develop your own profound meditation practice, free of religion and cultural baggage.

 Forty-six years ago I was on crew that won the Princess Elizabeth Challenge Cup in Henley, England—considered to be the world championship of high school rowing.
 Since then I spent decades pursuing martial arts, surfing and outdoor adventures.
 In recent years I have returned to rowing, but indoor rowing; on the Concept 2 ergometer, competing online with the international community of aging oarsmen.
 In 2020 I competed in my first live event in a gym, winning the Denver Indoor Rowing Championship.
-This year I took gold in both the 200m and 5,000m races at the Huntsman World Senior Games.
+In both 2021 and 2022 I took gold in both the 200m and 5,000m races at the Huntsman World Senior Games.